AzamRabiee/Persian_G2P/README.md

 ### training model using alternative word-pronunciation dictionary
 The network architecture is actually a seq2seq GRU-RNN, in which the last hidden vector of the encoder is fed to the decoder, as the below figure.

 ![network architecture, seq2seq](https://github.com/AzamRabiee/Persian_G2P/blob/master/imgs/network.png)

-You may take a look at the `[hparams.py](https://github.com/AzamRabiee/Persian_G2P/blob/master/hparams.py)` for the default network parameters.
+You may take a look at the [hparams.py](https://github.com/AzamRabiee/Persian_G2P/blob/master/hparams.py) for default network parameters.
-The following command starts the training process, making a log folder, naming `logs-<run-name>`, for storing checkpoints, results, as well as logs of loss and PERs.
+The following command starts the training process, making a log folder, naming `logs-<run-name>`, for storing checkpoint, results, as well as logs of loss and PERs.
    ```
     python train.py --name <run-name> --dictionary <path-to-the-word-pronunciation-dictionary>
    ```